Bear McCreary

 In the sleepy port town of Bellingham, Washington, sixteen-year-old aspiring composer Bear McCreary imagined and wrote his own films, just so he could score them.
 A chance encounter led him to film music legend Elmer Bernstein, who moored his boat in Bellingham harbor.
 The maestro recognized a passion for musical storytelling in the ambitious high school student, and encouraged him to study composition at the USC School of Music in Los Angeles, where he took him on as a protégé.
 Two decades later, McCreary has validated Bernstein’s instincts, having proven himself one of the most versatile and in-demand composers in the industry.
 Forbes recently declared ”as a composer, his genre track record is one of the most impressive in modern day Hollywood.”
 Currently, McCreary is scoring The Lord of the Rings: The Rings of Power, Amazon Studios’ record-shattering series that debuted to twenty-five-million viewers.
 As composer for the series, he will guide audiences through the major events of J.R.R.
 Tolkien’s Second Age of Middle-earth.

-McCreary also scored feature film Godzilla: King of the Monsters, Warner Bros. and Legendary’s follow-up to the 2014 hit.
+McCreary scored the feature film Godzilla: King of the Monsters, Warner Bros. and Legendary’s follow-up to the 2014 hit.
 SuperheroHype declared “McCreary’s music is so epic that it’s hard to imagine Godzilla: King of the Monsters without it.
 There’s simply a level of supremely effective bombast in the soundtrack that is unrivaled by the current batch of blockbuster films.”
 In stark contrast, McCreary used an inventive “toy orchestra” to score MGM and Orion’s hit Child’s Play (2019), creating what the Chicago Tribune declared “an all time great score.”
 The film features ”The Buddi Song,” the critically acclaimed song performed by the film’s star Mark Hamill, which the Charleston Post Courier described as “the creepiest thing I’ve heard all year.”
 These were not McCreary’s first monster films, as he collaborated closely with producer J.J.
 Abrams on the Cloverfield film series, scoring the Paramount Pictures and Bad Robot films 10 Cloverfield Lane and The Cloverfield Paradox.
 Time Magazine raved that 10 Cloverfield Lane‘s “finest feature may be Bear McCreary’s playfully malicious score, a beehive of worried-sounding strings that channels the spirit of Hitchcock fave Bernard Herrmann.”
 USA Today praised the “fantastic wordless opening set to Bear McCreary’s roiling, glorious score.”
 McCreary’s incorporation of Blaster Beam, yialli tanbur and other exotic instruments into the gripping thriller drew upon his experience from his first job: scoring the influential and revered Battlestar Galactica.
 His music for that series was lauded by Variety as “innovative,” “like no other” by NPR, and earned him a coveted spot on Io9.com’s “Ten Best Science Fiction Composers of All Time.”

 Never content to work only in a darkened studio, McCreary has always enjoyed performing in concert.
 He has conducted performances of his music throughout North America and Europe, appearing at Fimucité in Tenerife, and the International Film Music Festival in Úbeda, Spain.
 He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, the Seattle Symphony, and the Golden State Pops Orchestra.
 In July 2014, Maestro Gustavo Dudamel conducted a suite of McCreary’s music with the L.A.
 Philharmonic and L.A.
 Master Chorale at the Hollywood Bowl.